Top of the pageCheck Your Symptoms

 Types of headaches

-- Tension headaches are the most common type of headache and are often caused by stress and emotional strain.
+- Tension headaches.
+These are the most common type of headache.
+They are often caused by stress and emotional strain.
 Most adults have tension headaches from time to time, and everyone may have different areas of pain.

 Common causes of headaches